 The bank officially starts the foreclosure by filing a complaint in court.
-If you’re personally served the complaint, you get 21 days to respond; but if the bank publishes notice in a newspaper to serve you, you generally have 41 days to respond.
+If you’re personally served the complaint, you get 21 days to respond by filing an answer; but if the bank publishes notice in a newspaper to serve you, you generally get 41 days to respond.
 (Kan.
 Stat.
 Ann. § 60-212).

 If you don’t respond to the suit, or if the court decides in favor of the bank after you answer the lawsuit, the court will issue a foreclosure judgment.
 The bank then publishes a notice of sale about the foreclosure sale at least three times, with the last publication occurring between seven and 14 days before the sale date.
 (Kan.
 Stat.
 Ann. § 60-2410).

 Although Kansas law doesn’t give the homeowner the right to reinstate, many mortgages have a provision allowing for it.
 If you want to reinstate your loan, check your loan documents to find out if you get this right and the deadline for doing so.

 In some states, under certain circumstances, the borrower can redeem (repurchase) the property within a specific period after the foreclosure sale.
 Under Kansas law, the redemption period varies depending on the circumstances.